yamilamontilla/computer-architecture-mips/README.md

 This repository contains a comprehensive collection of MIPS Assembly programs developed for the Computer Architecture course.
 Each project explores fundamental topics in low-level programming, including code optimization, control structures, integer and floating-point operations, arrays, and string manipulation.

 The goal of this repository is to provide a centralized reference for understanding MIPS assembly concepts while demonstrating practical applications and efficient problem-solving techniques.
-These projects also serve as a portfolio showcase of my proficiency in low-level programming and computer architecture principles.

 ## Tech Stack